dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq sc deFigs](/figures/sc_deFigs.PNG)

-*A) Heatmap showing the top 10 genes for each cluster in the 2700 PBMCs dataset, while Violin B), Feature C), and Ridge D) plots are shown for MS4A1 gene – a biomarker of B lymphocytes*
+*A) Heatmap showing the top 10 genes for each cluster in the 2700 PBMCs dataset, while Violin B), Feature C), and Ridge D) plots are shown for MS4A1 gene – a biomarker of B lymphocytes.*

 #### 6. Functional Annotation